Tonywuhk/realai.org/industry/google.md

 ### Talent

 According to a June 2016 [post](https://www.wired.com/2016/06/how-google-is-remaking-itself-as-a-machine-learning-first-company/) on Wired, internally Google has a Machine Learning Ninja Program, a four-week boot camp that pulls its talented coders from their teams to participate.

+Google Brain Toronto was launched in March 2017.
+According to a Google Official Canada Blog [post authored by Geoffrey Hinton](https://canada.googleblog.com/2017/03/canadas-ai-moment.html) and published on the day of launch, Google is committed to supporting Canada's amazing AI moment.

 ## Hardware